 Additionally, the 2-3mm bullet tips render smooth applications, which allows you to write comfortably and with better control.
 This minimizes any errors and lets you work on complex decorative details on your artwork at the same time.

 Given that these markers are compatible with other types of surfaces, it maximizes their versatility.
-I can say that they’re among the best graffiti markers for paper, but if you want to exhibit your work on wood, fabric, canvas, and glass besides paper, I recommend trying this marker set.
+I can say that they’re among the leading graffiti markers for paper, but if you want to exhibit your work on wood, fabric, canvas, and glass besides paper, I recommend trying this marker set.

 One more thing, these markers utilize non-toxic and odorless ink, which I find suitable for adults and children as well.